jacklee032016/mediaPlay/README.rst

 mediaPlayer
 -----------
-Multi-View Player support Media server, record, web service, based on plugin infrastructure, Every function: record, web service, server, and player all are plugin, can be enabled/disabled in configuration items;
+* Multi-View Player support Media server, record, web service, based on plugin infrastructure;
+* Every function: record, web service, server, and player all are plugins, which can be enabled/disabled in configuration items;

 1. shared library;
 2. web server:
-  I for CGI/static web pages,
+  #. for CGI/static web pages,
-  II for HTTP/HLS(dynamic ts files);
+  #. for HTTP/HLS(dynamic ts files);
 3. record:
 * Capture media from player or server;
 * Save media into mkv/avi/ts/flv formats;